-Safeguarding is the responsibility of an organization to ensure as far as is reasonably possible, its staff, volunteers, operations and programs “Do No Harm” to children, young people or vulnerable adults.
-It is the organization’s responsibility to ensure that it does not expose children, young people or vulnerable adults to the risk of discrimination, neglect, injury or abuse (hereafter referred to as harm), and that any concerns the organisation has about the safety of children, young people or vulnerable adults are addressed and reported to the appropriate authorities.
+Safeguarding within AGH is to ensure as far as is reasonably possible, its Staff, Volunteers, Associates, Operations and Programs “Do No Harm” to Children, Young people, Adults.
+It is AGH responsibility to ensure that it does not expose children, young people or vulnerable adults to the risk of discrimination, neglect, injury or abuse (hereafter referred to as harm), and that any concerns the organisation has about the safety of children, young people or vulnerable adults are addressed and reported to the appropriate authorities.
 The organization also has a responsibility to protect its staff and volunteers when they are vulnerable, for example, when ill or at risk of harm or abuse.

 Amani Girls Home is committed to preventing harm, and to promoting the health and wellbeing of children, young people and vulnerable adults.
 Information is provided to inform, guide and direct staff and volunteers in the use of Amani Girls Home’s Safeguarding Framework.
 Amani Girls Home wishes to establish a culture of safeguarding at all levels throughout the organization and its areas of operation.